xuankimtran/docs-1/pages/katalon-studio/docs/how-to-test-different-locales-with-desired-capabilities.md

 >
-> This file is available as a downloadable project in .zip file: [Sample test suite with data binding support](https://github.com/katalon-studio-samples/multi-locales-sample/tree/main/Test%20Suites).
+> Here is a sample project you can download as a .zip file: [Sample test suite with data binding support](https://github.com/katalon-studio-samples/multi-locales-sample/tree/main/Test%20Suites).
 >
 ## Use Custom Profiles in Desired Capabilities

-If you are using a Remote Server and want to test different browser locales.
-You can use [Custom Desired Capabilities](https://docs.katalon.com/katalon-studio/docs/introduction-to-desired-capabilities.html#custom-desired-capabilities) and set the desired language settings to alter the default language in Chrome.
+You can also test different browser locales with a Remote Server.
+In this case, you can set [Custom Desired Capabilities](https://docs.katalon.com/katalon-studio/docs/introduction-to-desired-capabilities.html#custom-desired-capabilities) alter the default language in Chrome.

 > Requirements:
 >